nens/threedi-docs/source/index.rst

 .. toctree::
    :hidden:
    :maxdepth: 1
-   :caption: Welcome to 3Di's documentation
+   :caption: Welcome to the 3Di documentation
-   :name: Welcome to 3Di's documentation
+   :name: Welcome to the 3Di documentation

    a_welcome